FenixProtocol/nest-core/docs/integration/nest/Nest_Compound_Strategy.md

 ```
 Returns the name of the current strategy for identification purposes.

-#### Get Managed veFNX NFT ID
+#### Get Managed VeNEST NFT ID
 ```js
 function managedTokenId() external view returns (uint256)
 ```
-Provides the ID of the veFNX managed under this strategy, linking specific actions and rewards to it.
+Provides the ID of the VeNEST managed under this strategy, linking specific actions and rewards to it.

 ---

 ### Public Functions
-#### Compound veFNX in veFNX Managed NFT
+#### Compound VeNEST in VeNEST Managed NFT

 ```js
     function compoundVeNFTsAll() external
     function compoundVeNFTs(uint256[] calldata tokenIds_) external
 ```

-#### Compound FNX in veFNX Managed NFT
+#### Compound NEST in VeNEST Managed NFT
 ```js
 function compound() external
 ```
-Compounds all available FNX on the strategy's balance into the managed NFT’s VeFNX stake, thereby enhancing the voting power and future rewards potential.
+Compounds all available NEST on the strategy's balance into the managed NFT’s VeNEST stake, thereby enhancing the voting power and future rewards potential.

 #### Claim Bribes
 ```js